-welcome letter
+welcome letter .3

-scoliosis
+scoliosis 4

-signs of scoliosis
+signs of scoliosis .
+4

-diagnosing scoliosis
+diagnosing scoliosis .
+5

-treating scoliosis
+treating scoliosis .
+5

-meet our team
+meet our team .
+7

-risks and possible complications of surgery
+risks and possible complications of surgery 10

-before surgery
+before surgery 12

-preparing for surgery12
+preparing for surgery 12

-frequently asked questions13-15
+frequently asked questions13- 15

-surgery
+surgery 16

-what to do the day before surgery
+what to do the day before surgery 16

-what to bring with you the day of surgery
+what to bring with you the day of surgery 17

 during surgery and the first 24 hours after

-catheter

-arterial line

-cell saver/blood transfusion

-incentive spirometer
+incentive spirometer 18

-logrolling
+logrolling 19

-pain team
+pain team 19

 visits from a child life specialist 19

-what to expect after surgery 19-20
+what to expect after surgery

-physical therapy after surgery21
+physical therapy after surgery

 home care

 going home

 5-10 days

-3 weeks
+2-3 weeks

 4-6 weeks

-4-6 months
+2-3 months

-one year after surgery24

-why should I exercise after surgery24
+why should I exercise after surgery

 when should I call my doctor

+success stories

 notes

-glossary
+glossary 33